yunalee0206/comp413_backend/README.md

 To run the app, open the terminal and type these commands:

-cd into the nonrest directory:
+cd into the backend directory:
-`cd tut-rest/nonrest`
+`cd backend`

 Build the code using maven:
 `mvn clean spring-boot:run`

 This runs the app at `https://localhost:8080`.

-You can see the frontend for the API at http://localhost:8080/swagger-ui/index.html.
+You can see the frontend for the API at http://localhost:8080/swagger-ui/index.html

 From a separate terminal, make curl commands to call the API: